Reverse Mortgage Pros and Cons: The Downsides & Drawbacks

 - The upfront cost

-- How your heirs could inherit less
+- How could your heirs inherit less

 - The possibility of foreclosure